What are the hidden principles behind why some people are so popular?

 First, genuinely nice people listen.
 Has anyone ever asked you how you’re doing, only to act like they’re not paying attention to your response?
 Or what about when you share a problem or concern you have with someone, and they immediately start talking about themselves?
 These are some of the easiest ways to tell if someone is “fake nice” and a genuinely nice person does the opposite.

 People want to spend time with people who care about them, and this empathy and concern are key to be a popular person.
 Listening to the things people share with you and paying attention to them are critical components of being genuinely nice.

 Ultimately, the biggest difference between a genuinely nice person and a fake nice person is the motivation behind their niceness.
 If you are nice to someone because you truly care about them, then you are genuinely nice.
 However, if you are having to constantly try to act nice because you want people to like you, then it may be time to reevaluate your intentions.

 As humans, our decisions are determined by the way we balance our natural desires (the things we want and enjoy) and our moral codes (our personal beliefs about right and wrong).
 We do things like spending time with friends to induce the release of chemicals in our brains that bring us pleasure.
-It is in our nature to want to have fun and feel loved, needed, and liked, and these are the desires that make us social beings.
+It is in our nature to want to have fun and feel loved, needed, and liked.
+These are the desires that make us social beings.

-This explains why it’s true that you will be more popular if people enjoy spending time with you.
+This explains why you will be more popular if people enjoy spending time with you.
 True friendships are rarely formed between people who don’t enjoy spending time together.

 One way to make sure your friends enjoy spending time with you (thereby increasing your popularity) is to be easygoing.
 It’s important to have a positive attitude and avoid constant complaining.